Icinga/icinga2/doc/08-advanced-topics.md

 }
 ```

-The variables defined in the host dictionary are not using the typical custom attribute
+The variables defined in the host dictionary are not using the typical custom variable
 prefix recommended for CheckCommand parameters.
 Instead they are re-used for multiple
 service checks in this example.
 In addition to defining check parameters this way, you can also enrich the `display_name`